Saturday, 28 June 2025

 Volcanic eruptions are a constant bass underpinning this vast song of the Earth.
 Huge clouds of particles block out the Sun, suspend photosynthesis, reduce plant growth and plunge the world into famine, often for years at a time.
 Some concentrated bouts of eruptions seem to have permanently altered the entire biosphere: but even the lesser eruptions of historical times have brought massive effects.
 My take on this is that recurrent proposals to artificially introduce reflective particles into Earth’s atmosphere in order to combat global warming by shielding us from solar radiation is absolute lunacy.
 We will duplicate the effects of all those eruptions: less photosynthesis, reduced crops, smaller harvests, it all adds up to starvation for the world’s burgeoning human population.
 Worse, it will actually be counterproductive since photosynthesis is the leading means of reducing atmospheric C02.
 Please, anybody who reads these words, speak out against this dangerous stupidity!

 So how to make use of this monumental opus?
 It is so wide-ranging yet so detailed that any attempt to absorb it in one go is certain to fail: I really tried!
+In fact I'm a second read through now, to try to pick up on all the matter that flooded past me first time, and that's why this review keeps being updated.
 Like this book, Frankopan’s earlier and very popular The Silk Roads took a very broad survey of its subject through time and space, but The Earth Transformed feels like it is telling multiple stories rather than just one.
 This may be why it tends to exhaust rather than inform.
 Much better to take it as a reference book.
-Dip into particular epochs or cultures or places in the massive index, read what amounts to an essay on the subject you are exploring, then investigate further using Frankopan’s notes, while checking out names, places, movements, technologies etc on Wikipedia.
+Dip into particular epochs or cultures or places in the massive index, read what amounts to an essay on the subject you are exploring, then investigate further using Bloomsbury's footnotes, while checking out names, places, movements, technologies etc on Wikipedia.
 All the best with that!

 Monday, 16 June 2025